How the Bond Protects Beneficiaries

 Bonds shall name the state as obligee for the benefit of the persons interested in the estate and shall be conditioned upon the faithful discharge by the fiduciary of all duties according to law.

-A.R.S. § 14-3606(A)(1)Sureties listed on the bond are jointly and severally liable with the personal representative and with each other.
-In practical terms, that means a claimant can pursue any one surety for the full amount of the loss, not just their proportional share.
-The surety's address must be listed on the bond, and by signing it, the surety consents to the jurisdiction of the court that issued the letters of appointment.
+A.R.S. § 14-3606(A)(1)Sureties on the bond are jointly and severally liable with the representative and with each other.
+In practical terms, an interested person can pursue any one surety for the full loss.

 Multiple Claims and Limitations